qdm12/My-Computing-course/05. Python and setup/readme.md

     4. You don't want them to be uploaded to Github
 - The solution
     1. Create a file *.gitignore*
-    2. Write the following into it:
+    2. Write the following into it and save it
     ```
     .project
     .pydevproject
+    .vagrant
     ```
-    And save it
     3. Enter `git status` again, and these files will disappear from git :wink:
+    4. *PS*: `.vagrant` is to ignore the VM files when you're gonna `vagrant up`
 - Why: because later on you might use `git add .` to add all the modifications made in all the files

 ### Create the Python file (or *module*) mycode.py